 Follow these instructions to self-install Google Fiber Phone.
+You can download or print this Google Fiber Phone self-install quick start guide as well.
 Your Fiber service must be installed and active before you can install Google Fiber Phone service.
-If you've already self-installed Google Fiber Phone at your current address and you're moving to a new address where Fiber service is available, you can move your existing phone equipment to your new location and install it there.Step 1: Check your Fiber network
+If you've already self-installed Google Fiber Phone at your current address and you're moving to a new address where Fiber service is available, you can move your existing phone equipment to your new location and install it there.Step 1: Check your Google Fiber network

-Ensure that your Google Fiber Network Box is connected and your Fiber service is active.
+Make sure that your router is connected and your Google Fiber internet service is active.

-Connect the Phone Box to a power outlet.
+Connect the power adapter to the Google Fiber Phone Box and plug it into a power outlet.

 Your Google Fiber Phone service will become active and ready to use shortly.
 While you're waiting, set up your voicemail.